msaari/relevanssi-live-ajax-search/readme.txt

 This removes the actual search result styles.

-= I'm using Astra and this plugin doesn't work =
+= I'm using Astra, Storefront, or Divi, and this plugin doesn't work =

 It does, Astra search form is just designed in a way that hides the search results.
 You can find solutions in the [plugin documentation](https://www.relevanssi.com/live-ajax-search/#astra).
 The easiest solution is adding this to your theme `functions.php`: